Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Proof of the main theorem

 $\bullet$ Measures on $\tau$ are in one-to-one correspondence with measured laminations carried by $\tau$.
 For a measure $m$ on $\tau$, call the corresponding measured lamination the \emph{companion lamination} of $m$ (compare with Figure \ref{cusp relation} (b)).

 $\bullet$ $\tau$ is \emph{orientable} if its edges have continuously varying orientations.
-If $\tau$ is orientable, then every measured lamination carried by $\tau$ is orientable.
-Moreover, given any measure on an oriented train track, any closed curve has a well-defined algebraic intersection number with the companion lamination of this measure.
+Assume that $\tau$ is orientable, and let $\Lambda$ be a measured lamination carried by $\tau$.
+Then $\Lambda$ is orientable.
+Fix an orientation on $\tau$, then $\Lambda$ has an \emph{induced orientation} from $\tau$ such that each leaf of $\Lambda$ is oriented consistently with the orientation on $\tau$.
+Moreover, any closed oriented curve (on the surface $S$) has a well-defined algebraic intersection number with $\Lambda$.

 We refer the reader to \hyperref[FM]{[FM, Chapter 15]} for more details.